Marketing is one of the most fundamental concepts in business and understanding the basics gives you a greater chance to be successful.

 There are so many websites that are absolutely terrible to look at, they look as though they were created in the 1990s.

-Don’t create a 1990s website, there are so many resources to create an amazing website.
-This website was created using WordPress and after taking the time to figure everything out I created a website I am damn proud of.
+Don’t create a 1990s website, there are so many resources to create an amazing website like WordPress, Wix, and Shopify.

 Don’t pay a web designer money to create a terrible looking website.
 With just a little bit of learning, you can create a better-looking one at a fraction of the price.
-Along the way, you will learn a thing or two about web-design and as the saying goes, knowledge is power.
+Along the way, you will learn a thing or two about web design.

 Ah yes, promotion, the fun part of marketing.
 Promotion is the time to showcase your brand to the world.